Armored Heart: L'Odeur de l'Amour

 “You can either release the spell, or I’ll deal with you, so it dispels on its own,” Seeker growled.

 Seeker unclenched her fist, and the pixie flew a few paces closer to Dear.
-“What… what was that?” she asked, not really caring whether Seeker or Wynn gave an answer.
+“What… what was that?”
+She asked, not really caring whether Seeker or Wynn gave an answer.

 “Strategy,” said Wynn, proudly.
-“Testing the two of you… undermining how useful the others might think you two can be.”
+“Testing the two of you… Undermining how useful the others might think you two can be.”

 “What?!”
 Demanded Dear.